 An ever-increasing number of businesses are implementing AI into their digital marketing.
 AI technology is helping marketers to save time and work smarter, whilst tailoring their advertising to individual users more than ever before.

-Artificial intelligence allows digital marketers to personalise their advertising messages and designs to suit each individual user.
+Artificial intelligence allows digital marketers to personalize their advertising messages and designs to suit each user.

 In digital marketing, ensuring that you’re targeting the right audience is essential and AI technology is extremely valuable in this area.

-AI is able to analyse both past and present customers, as well as ad performance, to compare against pre-defined key performance indicators (KPIs).
-It will then identify the best audience to target with future advertisements, based on the data analysed.
+AI can analyse both past and present customers, as well as ad performance, to compare against pre-defined key performance indicators (KPIs).
+It will then identify the best audience to target with future advertisements, based on the data analyzed.

 In digital marketing, it’s important to continuously monitor the progress of campaigns, identifying and implementing improvements wherever needed.
-AI technology simplifies monitoring and optimising performance of marketing campaigns.
+AI technology simplifies monitoring and optimizing the performance of marketing campaigns.

-Machine learning algorithms are able to analyse how campaigns are performing and generate recommendations for improvements to optimise both performance and user experience.
-AI is even capable of identifying performance issues that the marketer may have not even realised existed.
+Machine learning algorithms can analyse how campaigns are performing and generate recommendations for improvements to optimize both performance and user experience.
+AI is even capable of identifying performance issues that the marketer may have not even realized existed.

-AI technology allows graphic designers to create new designs quickly and efficiently, with the ability to create multiple variations of designs which feature dynamic personalisation.
-The use of AI allows graphic designers to work more efficiently than ever before, with a range of personalisation techniques at their fingertips.
+AI technology allows graphic designers to create new designs quickly and efficiently, with the ability to create multiple variations of designs that feature dynamic personalization.
+The use of AI allows graphic designers to work more efficiently than ever before, with a range of personalization techniques at their fingertips.